 As we are in the new year of 2022, web designers and digital marketers alike are re-evaluating their strategies.
 Many significant changes have occurred in the industry this year, like the Google Speed Update and Mobile-First Indexing.

 It’s safe to say that speed, mobile use, and ease of access are the common themes that will persist into the following year.
 That’s because, at the end of the day, an enhanced user experience will always be the bottom line.
-Now, the time has come to start optimizing for them in real time, if you haven’t started doing that already.
+Now, the time has come to start optimizing for them in real-time, if you haven’t started doing that already.

 Yes, the relationship between SEO and design has shifted.
-Now, 59% of users are more likely to engage with beautiful, yet simple design.
+Now, 59% of users are more likely to engage with beautiful, yet simple designs.
 So, 2020 will be all about delivering web experiences to people in a fast loading and mobile-friendly way.